ZoneMinder/zmeventnotification/docs/guides/hooks_faq.rst

 * When the Event Notification Server detects an event, it invokes a script called ``detect_wrapper.sh``.
 This is invoked only if you have configured ``hook_script`` in your ``zmeventnotification.ini``.

-* ``detect_wrapper.sh``in turn invokes `detect.py` that does the actual machine learning.
-Upon exit, it either returns a `1` that means object found, or a `0` which means nothing found.
+* ``detect_wrapper.sh``in turn invokes ``detect.py`` that does the actual machine learning.
+Upon exit, it either returns a ``1`` that means object found, or a ``0`` which means nothing found.
 Based on how you have configured your settings, this information is then stored in ZM and/or pushed to your mobile device as a notification.

 * `zmeventnotification.ini` has an attribute called ``hook_script``.
 If you enable that field, that is the beginning of how this kicks in.

-How To Debug Sssues
+How To Debug Issues
 ---------------------
 * Refer to :ref:`hooks-logging`